SaltyGoo/saltygoo.github.io/class/fi_centaur.md

 - You can have one human-sized rider.

 ## Hooves I
 You can attack with your hooves using your Strength.
-On a hit, the target takes 1D6 damage and shoved [prone](/2020/11/09/base-rules/) if it is smaller than a horse.
+On a hit, the target takes 1D6 damage and is shoved [prone](/2020/11/09/base-rules/) if it is smaller than a horse.

 ## Ride or Die
 You and your rider can take a hit for one another.

 ## Revelry
 You can drink a full bottle of wine in one action.
 If you do so, you gain 4 temporary HP for 1 hour and make a STR save, if you fail, you are also [poisoned](/2020/11/09/base-rules/) for the duration.
+Any equivalent dose of alcohol works.

 ## Charge
 You and your rider's melee attacks inflict an extra 1D6 damage if you charged at least 30' before doing it.